 In celebration of International Women's Day, we speak to Melody, Vivian and Taki.
 They all share an unwavering love for coffee, and what else?
 Did you also know that they are all baristas?
-Well, not currently for two of them but hey, once a barista, always a barista!
+Not currently for two of them but hey, once a barista, always a barista!
 And, like most of us, their first impression of coffee was ... well, read on to find out.

 They share with us what made them obsess over this seemingly unflattering brown liquid, what made them put their heart and soul into this industry, the changes they witnessed and the fun stuff they do with their coffee other than drink it to stay caffeinated.